ben/ben.github.com/_drafts/highfive.md

 ## An Experiment

 Automating a thing has side effects.
-Firstly, the fact that you've automated it says that you were doing it often enough that it was worth some effort to streamline and error-proof the process.
+Firstly, the fact that you've automated it at all says that it was worth some effort to streamline and error-proof it.
-Almost as importantly, you're sending a signal that *this is a thing we don't want to spend time or thought on.*
+Almost as importantly, you're sending a signal that *this should be effortless,* that this isn't a thing that's made more valuable with extra sweat.
 That last one is important to keep in mind when you're automating a human process, rather than a technical one.

 Facebook's birthday reminders are a perfect example of how this can backfire.